theoden8/sh-project/README.md

 # files

 * quick_notes.pdf - updated version of notes from papers

 * graph_utils.py - simple graph utilities, such as generating, drawing etc

 * homomorphism_solver.py - mediocre homomorphism solver

 * plot_graph_families.py - generates pictures of some graph families.
-Exists here for the purposes of testing graph_utils.
+Exists here for the purposes of testing graph_utils

-* plot_homomorphism.py - generates pictures of some graph homomorphisms, with full logging possible on how the homomorphism was generated/found, etc. Thus it serves as an interactive debugging facility.
+* plot_homomorphism.py - generates pictures of some graph homomorphisms, with full logging possible on how the homomorphism was generated/found, etc. Thus it serves as an interactive debugging facility

+  ---

+* generate_small_graphs.py: a script to download Brendan McKay's dataset of graphs and write them into **small_graphs/** folder in a more convenient format (JSON).
+Uses **nauty** to decode g6 format of the original dataset

+* graph_dataset_utils.py: a helper file for *generate_small_graphs.py*

+* generate_connected_graph.py: a python program that generates a connected graph of given size and puts it into **graphs/** folder

+* gap_homomorphism_finder: uses GAP graph homomorphism finder to find a homomorphism between two graphs

+* gap_homomorphism_core_finder: uses GAP and a dataset of small graphs to find a potential core by trying to find a homomorphism from a given graph

 # limitations